NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 ### Annotations <a href="#ug.cli-annot.annotations" id="ug.cli-annot.annotations"></a>

-The full set of annotations can be found in the `tailf_yang_cli_extensions` man page.
+The full set of annotations can be found in the `tailf_yang_cli_extensions` Man Page.
 All are not applicable in an NSO context, but most are.
 The most commonly used annotations are (in alphabetical order):

 <details>